AES

 3. Government Agencies: Government agencies use AES encryption technology to protect sensitive information and communications.

-4. Businesses: Businesses use AES encryption technology to protect their data from unauthorized access.
+4. Businesses: Businesses use AES encryption technology to protect their data from unauthorised access.

 5. Security Vendors: Security vendors create and sell products that use AES encryption technology to protect data.